 - Fluency and visual literacy – Many children in this age group understand rules governing punctuation and can now read with expression.
 They can also interpret basic maps, graphs, and tables.
 The materials they read now serve as models or templates upon which they base their writing.

-As you observe your child’s developing reading skills, you may recognise that their vocabulary is expanding, and their phonemic awareness is becoming more advanced.
+As you observe your child’s developing reading skills, you may recognize that their vocabulary is expanding, and their phonemic awareness is becoming more advanced.
 But they are still young readers and will need your guidance and help from time to time.

 Here are some ways you can provide guidance and assistance to your seven-year-old: